01yzzyu/yzzyu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Zhongyu Yang (杨忠裕), a third-year (senior) undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Mathematics and Applied Mathematics.
+I’m Zhongyu Yang (杨忠裕), a third-year undergraduate student at School of Mathematics and Statistics, Lanzhou University, majoring in Mathematics and Applied Mathematics.
 Currently, I am working as a research asssistant at CUHKSZ.

 I intend to pursue my Ph.D. degree now.